silvaac/silvaac.github.io/service.md

 #### Model Governance
 * Help the client set up the best development, validation, and monitoring practices.
 * Perform independent model review and validation.
-* Suggest the best benchmark and stress test practices.
 * Documentation review and editing.

 #### Empirical research